Registration Overview

 “Engaging (the Politics of) Language Difference in the Writing Classroom: A Multipronged Translingual Approach.”
 Plurilingual Pedagogies, edited by Kay Losey and Gail Shuck.
 University of Michigan Press, 2021.

 “The Inevitable Mess of Translingualism: Its –ism and the Schism of Cross-Disciplinary Conflict.”
-Pedagogy: Critical Approaches to Teaching Literature, Language,
+Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture, vol. 20, no. 3, 2021, pp. 83-107.

 Skip to toolbar